Deramer/tg_secretary_bot/README.md

 - self.determine\_info and self.parse are created to be called from other functions.
 So they are quite complicated.
 Touch them only if you are completely sure that you know what you are doing.

 - self.special\_send\_request is a good example.
 If there must be a new feature, let it be alike.
 (though, I'm sure, it is not an example of good style.
-It is just about "how all this thing works".)
+It is just about "how all this works".)